 Students entering 2012 and after: satisfies the Visual and Performing Arts distribution requirement.

-All students: may be counted toward the course requirement for the Film and Media Studies Concentration.
+All students: may be counted toward the interdisciplinary minor in Film and Media Studies.